MikeHopley/ftl-ships-strategy/index.md

 With the Zoltan Shield and shields-2, you are reasonably safe.
 Consider delaying shields-3 and maybe shields-4, in the hope of finding a good weapon.

+You can use the Pike Beam [as an Anti-bio Beam](https://www.reddit.com/r/ftlgame/comments/72lds2/every_beam_can_be_an_antibio_beam/), although the timing is difficult.

 This ship is somewhat vulnerable to boarding.
 Start the engines Zoltan on doors (due to event boarding).
 Additional crew help, and the first gives one free power by replacing the pilot.
 If doors get boarded, you can vent them out and then reoccupy it.
 Consider pre-venting the three empty rooms to the right of doors (and then letting oxygen refill a bit).

 Don't forget that two Zoltans can completely ion-proof one shield layer, and can also "de-ionise" shields.